sibojia/sparco/README.md

 ## Installation

-This code depends on `numpy`, `h5py`, and `mpi4py`.
+This code depends on the well-known `numpy`, `h5py`, and `mpi4py` packages.
 The command-line steps below do not cover installation of these packages.
-One way to gain access to these packages is to install [the Anaconda distribution](http://continuum.io/downloads) of Python, which includes all of the above as well as many other packages useful in scientific computing.
+One way to gain access to them is to install [the Anaconda distribution](http://continuum.io/downloads) of Python, which includes all of the above as well as many other packages useful in scientific computing.

+`sparco` also depends on a number of smaller packages: `pfacets`, `traceutil`, and `quasinewton`.
+These are included as git submodules, because this code may need to be installed on systems where the user is not able to install packages globally.
+The use of `git clone --recursive` will ensure they are installed.

-One of the libraries used by this code must be linked against BLAS.
+`quasinewton` must be linked against BLAS.
 If your `cblas.h` file is located in a nonstandard location, then you must set the environment variable BLASPATH to the directory containing `cblas.h` before installation.

     git clone --recursive https://github.com/smackesey/sparco
     export BLASPATH=/path/to/my/dir/containing/cblas.h  # optional
     cd sparco/lib/quasinewton
     python setup.py build_ext --inplace

-The `--recursive` option is used because dependency packages `pfacets`, `traceutil`, and `quasinewton` have been included as git submodules.
-This is because this code may be run on systems where the user is not able to install packages globally.

 ## Usage

 The codebase has been designed to support the calling of CSC in multiple contexts, allowing the ability to include CSC as part of a larger data-processing pipeline.
 However, a default entry point for the code is provided by the `csc` script.
-This script allows convolutional sparse coding to be carried out (with flexible configuration) on a single dataset.
-The dataset is provided as one or more h5 files, all storing a main data matrix at the same location.
+This script allows the setting of hyperparameters, input dataset location, and output location.
+The dataset should be provided as one or more h5 files, all storing a main data matrix at the same path.
 The script is configured using command line options and/or a local configuration file.

 Given the presence of this script on the path, a call to `csc.py` might look like:

-    ❯ csc.py -i /path/to/dir/with/my/h5/files -o /path/to/output/directory \
+    ❯ csc.py \
+    --input-path /path/to/dir/with/my/h5/files \
+    --output-root /path/to/output/directory \
-    -C /path/to/config/file
+    --local-config-path /path/to/config/file

-The input path (`-i`), is expected to be either a single `.h5` file or a directory containing one or more `.h5` files at the top level.
-The output path (`-o`) can be an arbitrary directory.
-All directories in the output path that do not already exist will be arbitrarily created. `-C` provides the path to a configuration file.
-Details on its format can be found below. `csc` will run until it has hit the configured number of iterations.
+The input path is expected to be either a single `.h5` file or a directory containing one or more `.h5` files at the top level.
+The output path can be an arbitrary directory.
+All directories in the output path that do not already exist will be created.
+The local config file is used to set hyperparameters and other settings.
+In general, anything configurable can be set in the local config file, while some can be set via command line options. `csc.py` will merge the settings defined in both places, with command line settings taking precedence over config file settings.
+Details on the config file format can be found below.

+`csc` will run until it has hit the configured number of iterations.
 As of yet, there is no way to quit cleanly-- a kill/interrupt signal must be used (Ctrl-C on Unix).
+Snapshots of the dictionary are periodically written (the inter-write interval is configurable) to the output directory.

 Assuming `mpirun` is in `$PATH`, to run the code over mpi with, say, 4 processes: